Centre for Sight Privacy Notice

-If you would like a copy of some, or all, of your personal information, please contact our administration team.
-All requests will need to be made in writing.
-We may make an administrative charge for this service.
+If you would like a copy of some, or all, of your personal information, please email us on firstname.lastname@example.org.
+All requests must be made in writing.

 We want to make sure that your personal information is accurate and up to-date; you may ask us to correct or remove information you think is inaccurate.

 We only send marketing information if you have provided us with consent to do so.
 This may include information about products and services provided by Centre for Sight.